-- Sea salt and black pepper: to taste
+- Sea salt and black pepper: Add seasoning to taste.

 1. Prepare the collard greens: Prepare the collard greens by removing thick central ribs using a sharp knife.
 Once you’ve removed the stems, stack the leaves on top of each other.

 2. Cook garlic and onion: Heat a large, heavy-bottomed skillet over medium-low heat.
 Add the garlic and onion and cook until the onions become translucent and fragrant, about 8-10 minutes.